Letters From Swaziland

 The day after tomorrow I will return to Jerusalem to collect any mail then I will go either to Eilat on the Red Sea where I understand I can make money working construction or I will go back to Tel Aviv and get assigned to a kibbutz until March when I leave for Turkey and Greece.

-The ceasefire expires on 5 Feb but I think that will only effect the Suez Canal area if even that.
+The ceasefire expires on 5 February but I think that will only effect the Suez Canal area if even that.
 Much of course depends on the outcome of the negotiations.
-Yesterday I got quite fright as I was sitting in a quiet spot by the lake when about 30 Israeli jets came screaming over my head a mere 300 or 400 feet above me.
+Yesterday I got quite a fright.
+While I was sitting in a quiet spot by the lake about 30 Israeli jets came screaming over my head a mere 300 or 400 feet above me.
 I suppose they are practicing low level flying to fly under Egyptian radar, but the noise level is nerve shattering.
-(American-made jets too) Perhaps they were making an air strike up on the Lebanon border.
+(American-made jets too.)
+Perhaps they were making an air strike up on the Lebanon border.
 There has been an increase of guerrilla activity there lately.

-I hope to be settled in a week or so and to stop my money which is only going at 3-4 dollars a day - not bad really, but still flowering out .
-That’s why Eilat seems preferable to kibbutz – I can regain lost ground – I can earn about $5 a day and two meals.
+I hope to be settled in a week or so and to stop my spending which is at 3-4 dollars a day, not bad really, but still flowing out .
+That’s why Eilat seems preferable to a kibbutz.
+I can regain lost ground by earning about $5 a day and two free meals.

 Tel Aviv, Israel